Advice and resources : Request for Help process guidance for professionals

 Support plans should:

-- Focus on tailored support based on the identified challenges/needs/difficulties, while also factoring in strengths and what the child or young person enjoys.
+- focus on tailored support based on the identified challenges, needs, or difficulties, while also factoring in strengths and what the child or young person enjoys

-- Consider the reasonable adjustments that the school can make to support the child or young person and the ways that the environment can be adapted (eg considering sensory differences/sensitivities).
+- consider the reasonable adjustments that the school can make to support the child or young person and the ways that the environment can be adapted (for example, considering sensory differences or sensitivities)

-If school have access to a profiling tool, this will be extremely helpful in understanding the profile of needs and strengths and informing strategies to support the child or young person.
+If the school has access to a profiling tool, this will be extremely helpful in understanding the profile of needs and strengths and informing strategies to support the child or young person.

 Checklist